How to use the widget API to trigger widgets, personalize content, target visitors, and track events

 </script>

-You can register your own JavaScript functions as callbacks when website visitors submit data via a survey, contact or subscribe widget.
+You can register your own JavaScript functions as callbacks when website visitors submit data via a form.
+Here is the method you should use.

 <script>